 - D. Offer to U.S. worker(s) and the applicant(s)’ response(s).

-If operating as a contractor and arranging for an H-1B worker to work at another employer’s
+- If operating as a contractor and arranging for an H-1B worker to work at another employer’s work site:

 - B. Contemporaneous written note of secondary employer’s oral statement re: U.S. worker displacement; and